dfinity/ICRC/ICRCs/ICRC-22/ICRC-22.md

 ## Introduction

-ICRC-22 defines a standard way of representing transaction requests, e.g., for payments or approvals of token transactions, on ICP as URIs.
-A variety of transport mechanisms can be used to communicate URIs to their recipients, e.g., they can be embedded in QR codes, hyperlinks on Web pages, emails, or chat communication, to obtain robust signalling between loosely-coupled applications.
-Such pre-defined or on-the-fly generated payment requests can be immediately used by the user's wallet application, where relevant parameters are provided through the URI and further parameters may be filled in by the wallet application or the user themselves.
-This makes such URI encoding an indispensible tool in a larger blockchain ecosystem to allow for convenient communication of payment-related information over many different communication channels.
-ICRC-22 clearly focusses on payment-related transactions, but supports a wider range of transactions to be expressed as URIs.
+ICRC-22 defines a standard way of representing transaction requests for payments or approvals of token transactions on ICP as URIs.
+A variety of transport mechanisms can be used to communicate URIs to their recipients, e.g., they can be embedded in QR codes, hyperlinks on Web pages, emails, or chat communication to obtain robust signalling between loosely-coupled applications.
+Such either pre-defined or on-the-fly generated payment requests can be immediately used by the user's wallet application, where relevant parameters are provided through the URI and further parameters may be filled in by the wallet application or the user themselves.
+This makes such URI encoding an indispensible tool in a larger blockchain ecosystem to allow for convenient communication of payment- or approval-related information over a variety of different communication channels.
+Generic smart contract method calls are left to a future ICRC standard.

 Relevant prior work in other blockchain ecosystems comprises the standards on payment URLs for Bitcoin \[Bit1, Bit2\] as well as Ethereum's [ERC-681 \[Nag17\]](https://github.com/ethereum/EIPs/blob/master/EIPS/eip-681.md) for expressing payment requests and, more generally, transactions using EVM ABI encoding, for the Ethereum blockchain.
 The specification put forth in ICRC-22 is an adaptation of the ideas in the above listed references to establish a standard way of sharing URIs that represent payment and other requests on the Internet Computer.

-## Specification for Payments
+## Specification

-The below specification defines the syntax and (non-formal) semantics for an ICRC-22 payment request and extension to further requests.
+The below specification defines the syntax and (non-formal) semantics for ICRC-22 token transfer and approval requests.
 The specification takes the approaches of \[Bit1, Bit2, Nag17, WLGH19\] into consideration.
 Particularly, an authority-less URI format has been chosen following this prior art in the domain.

 Next, we show the structure of a request URI with the concrete parameters represented through `<>`-placeholders.
 Note that the URI does not contain an authority, but encodes the `network` and `contract_address` as part of the URI path, directly following the URI scheme.
 ```
-icp:737ba355e855bd4b61279056603e0550:<canister_principal>/exec/icrc1_transfer?enc=plain&from_subaccount=<from_subaccount>&to=<to_account>&amount=<amount>&memo=<memo>
+icp:737ba355e855bd4b61279056603e0550:icrc22:<canister_principal>/icrc1_transfer?to=<to_account>&amount=<amount>&memo=<memo>
 ```

 // FIX syntax details